Welcome to the Hartford Center of Gerontological Excellence at OHSU

 The Hearst Foundations' endowed scholarship awarded

 Our Hartford Center of Gerontological Excellence is proud to announce three new recipients of The Hearst Foundations’ Endowed Scholarship for AY 2019-20.
 Please join us in congratulating , Lisa Pusateri, Priya Keane, and Allison Miles (shown above) who are all in the Adult-Gerontology Acute Care Nurse Practitioner (AGACNP) program.
-These students will graduated in June with a Master of Nursing degree.
+These students graduated in June with a Master of Nursing degree.
 They will all continue on in the DNP program in the coming academic year.

 Lisa plans to be a leader in the improvement of cancer care and recognizes that cancer treatment can be more challenging and complicated for older adults.
-Her proposed DNP project is to review the reasons for ER visits by older adult cancer patients and then analyze which visits could have been managed at home or in clinic.
-Her ultimate goal is to create urgent care protocols that help patients avoid unnecessary ER visits.
+Her proposed DNP project is to review the reasons for ED visits by older adult cancer patients and then analyze which visits could have been managed at home or in clinic.
+Her ultimate goal is to create urgent care protocols that help patients avoid unnecessary ED visits.

 Priya is planning her DNP project on patient’s understanding of palliative care, with a focus on what matters to the patient and culturally competent palliative care.
 Her long-term goal is to participate in an intensive palliative care fellowship for advanced practice providers in Alaska.